lightbulb

 What is an Organizationally Unique Identifier (OUI)?

-An OUI/"company_id" is a 24-bit globally unique assigned number referenced by various standards.
-For example, the OUI is used in the family of 802® LAN standards: Ethernet, Token Ring, etc. The OUI is usually concatenated with other bits that are assigned by that organization in order to make a globally unique EUI-48 or EUI-64.
+An OUI is a 24-bit globally unique assigned number referenced by various standards.
+(An OUI is assigned with a MA-L identifier block.)
+It can be used to identify an organization/company where a globally unique identifier is needed.
+The OUI is usually concatenated with other bits that are assigned by that organization in order to make a globally unique EUI-48 or EUI-64.
+EUI-48 and EUI-64 may be used as universally unique MAC addresses as used in the family of IEEE 802™ standards.
 For example, the Ethernet MAC Address is an EUI-48, unique to one particular Ethernet interface.
 There are other uses of the OUI however, such as its use as a company identifier in the SNAP protocol.

 What is a "company_id"?